robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf-topics.md

 CATEGORY: Climate Change & Food Security

 YOUR TASK:
-Simulate a debate between three opposing protégés of Doreen Gamboa Fernandez and synthesize their views in generating 30 essay topics that Doreen Gamboa Fernandez would write if she were observing contemporary Filipino food culture today.
+Simulate a debate between three opposing protégés of Doreen Gamboa Fernandez and synthesize their views in generating original and never-seen before essay topics that Doreen Gamboa Fernandez would write if she were observing contemporary Filipino food culture today.
 Make them feel like they could appear in her "In Good Taste" column or become chapters in a new edition of Tikim.
 Let her voice—curious, elegant, critical, loving—shine through.
 Rotate the 8 categories every  day.